sa1mon92/MySudokuProject/README.md

 ###  __MySudokuProject__
 This is a popular puzzle game with three difficulty levels.
+The sudoku generator creates unique levels based on the selected difficulty level
 ###### Application stack:
 * UIKit (code)
 * Clean Swift